 - IX — 1992: Barcelona, Spain: The first to feature Wheelchair Tennis as an official event, and the first to feature events for those with intellectual disabilities, but only in the "Paralympic Games for Persons with mental handicap" held following the games.
 (Yes.
 The spin-off has a spin-off.)

-- X — 1996: Atlanta, United States: Officially introduced the ID class events, which brought events for those with a mental disability into the Games proper.
-Its mascot, a Phoenix named Blaze (which was, on the other hand, much better looking than Izzy) became a symbol for disability sports in the U.S. following the games, even more so given that Atlanta's Paralympic legacy organization even renamed itself BlazeSports America.
+- X — 1996: Atlanta, Georgia, USA: Officially introduced the ID class events, which brought events for those with a mental disability into the Games proper.
+Its mascot, a Phoenix named Blaze (which was, on the other hand, much better looking than Izzy and also was a more befitting symbol of the host city, given that Atlanta's official city seal depicts a phoenix rising from the ashes) became a symbol for disability sports in the U.S. following the games, even more so given that Atlanta's Paralympic legacy organization even renamed itself BlazeSports America.

-- XI — 2000: Sydney, Australia: Infamous for a cheating scandal surrounding Spain (see Cheaters Never Prosper below), and local folk group The Seekers finally getting to perform their signature song "The Carnival Is Over" (a local Memetic Mutation for ending "special" events held in Australia) during the closing ceremony.
+- XI — 2000: Sydney, New South Wales, Australia: Infamous for a cheating scandal surrounding Spainnote , and local folk group The Seekers finally getting to perform their signature song "The Carnival Is Over" (a local Memetic Mutation for ending "special" events held in Australia) during the closing ceremony.
 The band missed the Olympics' closing ceremony after lead singer Judith Durham broke her hip (she wound up performing in a wheelchair).

 - XII — 2004: Athens, Greece: The Paralympics visit the birthplace of the Olympics, with 3,806 athletes from 136 nations in 19 sports.
 The ID events were suspended following the events of Sydney, while the cultural portion of the closing ceremony was cancelled out of respect to 7 students who were killed in a bus crash on their way to the Games.